jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   You may have noticed that when a guest VM is successfully installed the screen resolution may be very small and the mouse integration features are not working.
 By default VirtualBox doesn't know what your host systems underlying hardware is.
 So it guesses by providing a lowest common denominator set of hardware drivers, usually for pretty old, but well known set of hardware.
 In order to install higher quality drivers to enable more features VirtualBox provides something called *"guest additions"* to enable exclusive features that are not normally available in an operating system.
 These features include things such as shared folders, cut and paste support, and even support for multiple monitors and higher resolutions.

   VirtualBox guest additions can be installed by selecting an installed virtual machine and selecting the menu item under __DEVICES__ then select the "Insert Guest Additions CD Image."
-For Windows and Mac as the guest VM OS this is a pretty straight forward install - the attached Guest Additions iso appears within the VM and you simply double click it and run through the menu, reboot, and new features are added.
+For Windows and Mac as the guest VM OS this is a pretty straight forward install - the attached Guest Additions ISO appears within the VM and you simply double click it and run through the menu, reboot, and new features are added.
 For Linux you need to compile these extensions into the kernel and some extra tools are needed.

   __Ubuntu__